 Flystrike is a potentially fatal condition that is more prevalent during the hot summer months.
 As there are usually more flies outside than in, your outdoor guinea pigs may be more at risk from this awful condition.

-Flystrike is when flies lay eggs on your guinea pig after which the resulting maggots (these can hatch within hours) will begin to eat away at your pet's flesh.
+Flystrike is a condition that cannot be left and needs medical treatment from your vet.
+It is when flies lay eggs on your guinea pig after which the resulting maggots (these can hatch within hours) will begin to eat away at your pet's flesh.
 Find out more about flystrike, how to avoid it and what to do if you are concerned your guinea pig might have it.

 Bring Your Guinea Pigs Indoors

-Sometimes it is just safer to have your guinea pigs indoors when it is very hot.
-The inside of your home will generally be a lot cooler than the outdoors when we have extremely hot weather.
+Sometimes it is just safer to have your guinea pigs indoors when it is very hot and during these times the inside of your home will generally be a lot cooler than the outdoors.
 If you need an indoor cage, check out our recommendations on which are the best to buy here...

 What is the Best Outdoor Housing for a Guinea Pig?

-Wooden hutches or a converted shed with constant safe access to a run area are the only type of housing you should use if you plan on having your cavies outdoors.
+Wooden hutches or a converted shed (or outbuilding that is NOT used for motor vehicles) with constant safe access to a run area are the only type of housing you should use if you plan on having your cavies outdoors.

 Metal cages are not safe for outdoors unless you put it in a secure shed or outbuilding.